 Many factors can influence the quality of sleep that you get, and weight is a significant one.
 Your weight can have a great impact on sleep, which influences many other areas of wellness in your life, but luckily, it is something that can oftentimes be managed.
-Many studies below show how weight affects your sleep, and we also gathered some studies that correlate poor sleep with weight gain as well.
+Many studies show how weight affects your sleep, and research has also shown a strong correlation between poor sleep with weight gain.
 Want to learn how a healthy weight and getting the best sleep go hand in hand?
 Read on…

 How Excess Weight Affects Sleep